Jybbs/Thermur/docs/mathematical-framework.md

 `$
 <br>

-with timestep $`\Delta t = 0.1`$ s chosen to balance computational efficiency with numerical stability.
+with timeframe $`\Delta t = 0.1`$ s chosen to balance computational efficiency with numerical stability.

 ## Summary